 Regimens with a high risk of delayed emesis — The risk of delayed emesis after cisplatin (doses >70 mg/m2) ranges between 60 and 90 percent in the absence of effective prophylaxis.
 The risk of delayed emesis without any prophylaxis is estimated to be between 20 and 30 percent in patients receiving chemotherapy with an anthracycline plus cyclophosphamide .

-Management — Many of the regimens associated with delayed emesis are classified as high-emetic risk, and guidelines from ASCO recommend the use of an NK1 receptor antagonist (either aprepitant on days 1 to 3 or fosaprepitant on day 1 only), plus a glucocorticoid on days 1 to 4, and a 5-HT3 receptor antagonist on day 1 (table 6) .
+Management — Many of the regimens associated with delayed emesis are classified as high-emetic risk, and guidelines from the American Society of Clinical Oncology (ASCO) recommend the use of an NK1 receptor antagonist (either aprepitant on days 1 to 3, fosaprepitant on day 1 only, or rolapitant on day 1 only), plus a glucocorticoid on days 1 to 4, and a 5-HT3 receptor antagonist on day 1 (table 7) .
+NEPA (a fixed combination of the NK1 receptor antagonist netupitant plus palonosetron) in conjunction with a glucocorticoid, is an additional option in this setting .
 This regimen is effective against both acute and delayed emesis.
 The data supporting the individual components of this regimen are reviewed below.

 These data suggest that for patients receiving aprepitant, a 5-HT3 antagonist, and dexamethasone therapy on day 1, dexamethasone is as effective in the delayed period as is aprepitant, and it could be considered in such patients, particularly in resource-limited settings.
 What is not clear is whether the combination of delayed phase aprepitant plus dexamethasone, or fosaprepitant on day 1 followed by delayed phase dexamethasone is even better than aprepitant on day 1 followed by dexamethasone alone for the delayed period.

-5-HT3 antagonists — Conflicting results have been described with the use of first generation 5-HT3 receptor antagonists as single agents for protection against delayed emesis [57,66-70].
-Although some benefit has been seen when these agents are used as monotherapy, the benefit was not as great as that seen with corticosteroids.
+5-HT3 antagonists alone — Conflicting results have been described with the use of first generation 5-HT3 receptor antagonists as single agents for protection against delayed emesis [65,76-80].
+Although some benefit has been seen when these agents are used as monotherapy, the benefit has not been as great as that seen with glucocorticoids.
 Furthermore, continuing a 5-HT3 receptor antagonist beyond 24 hours along with glucocorticoids did not confer additional benefit compared to corticosteroids alone.
-Thus the use of the 5-HT3 receptor antagonists as a sole maneuver to prevent delayed emesis in patients receiving cisplatin is not recommended.
+Thus, the use of the 5-HT3 receptor antagonists as a sole maneuver to prevent delayed emesis in patients receiving cisplatin is not recommended.

 ●The superiority of palonosetron for prevention of delayed emesis was also shown in another phase III trial in which 1114 patients receiving cisplatin or an anthracycline/cyclophosphamide (AC) combination were randomly assigned to a single dose of palonosetron or granisetron 30 minutes prior to chemotherapy with all patients receiving dexamethasone for three days .
 Significantly better control of delayed emesis was achieved in both the cisplatin and AC subgroups on the palonosetron arm (complete response 57 versus 45 percent with granisetron).